aelfric/ncfl-livedocs/cx.md

   obligations are set by the diocese and determined before the tournament.
 Tab will not change assignments, except if you are volunteering for extra rounds!
 - Note that first year out judges cannot judge elimination debates under any circumstances.
-If you are a 2022 high school graduate assigned to elimination round pools, find a willing substitute from your diocese or your diocese will be fined - and make this change with the Tabroom Staff before prelims end on Saturday.
+If you are a {{last_year}} high school graduate assigned to elimination round pools, find a willing substitute from your diocese or your diocese will be fined - and make this change with the Tabroom Staff before prelims end on Saturday.